Mustang District: Energy

 Mustang District is not much facilitated by the National Electricity Grid.
 So, alternate sources of energy are mostly used in this district.
 In the past, diyalo (heartwood) and pine wood were mostly used for illuminating homes, but now other methods like iron stoves, solar water heating systems, back-boilers, smoke water heaters, etc. have taken increasingly being popular.
 Fire wood, Cow dung, LP gas are the main fuel used as domestic source of energy in rural areas of Mustang District.
-About 54.01 percent households apply wood/firewood as the domestic energy for cooking purposes.
-Cow dung is used by 24.99 percent households.
+About 54.01 per cent households apply wood/firewood as the domestic energy for cooking purposes.
+Cow dung is used by 24.99 per cent households.
 Most of the businesses and hotels of the district use LP gas (18.12%) as cooking fuel.
 Local people collect firewood mostly from the forest.

 1,785 households in Mustang use wood or firewood as cooking fuel, 52 households use kerosene, 599 households use LP gas, 826 households use cow dung, 24 use electricity, while cooking fuel of 19 households are unknown.
 As lighting fuel, 3,177 use electricity (including 824 solar electricity using households), 71 use kerosene, while 39 households did not report their lighting fuel.
 The lower part of Mustang has recently been connected to the National Electricity Grid.
 This project is attempting to connect Upper Mustang too.
 Right now, most of the households of Upper Mustang benefit from micro-hydro projects.
 But, these projects can only be operated for about 6–7 months due to freezing of rivers in winter.
 The VDCs facilitated with electricity from National grid are Kunjo, Lete, Kobang, Tukuchhe, Marpha, Jomsom, Kagbeni, Mukthinath and Jhong.
 A sub-station of 504 Kilowatts has been established in Kobang.

 For lighting, hydro-electricity is widely used by the rural population.
-Nearly 71.20 percent households depend on electricity for light.
+Nearly 71.20 per cent households depend on electricity for light.
 Areas within southern VDCs - Kunjo, Lete, Kobang, Tukuche, Marpha and Jomsom- are connected with national grid for electricity supply.
-Still more than 25.48 percent household use solar systems for light, kerosene (2.15%) and other sources of energy (1.18%).
+Still more than 25.48 per cent household use solar systems for light, kerosene (2.15%) and other sources of energy (1.18%).
 The Hydro Power Project of Chokhopani generates 744 KW of electrical energy.
 There are two micro-hydro plants currently working and two are under construction.
-Despite significant potential, solar and wind power generation have not been met with much success in Mustang as of 2017, though Alternative Energy Promotion Centre (AEPC) maintained that, together with neighboring Manang District, Mustang has a potential of 2500 MW of wind electricity.
+Despite significant potential, solar and wind power generation have not been met with much success in Mustang as of 2017, though Alternative Energy Promotion Centre (AEPC) maintained that, together with neighbouring Manang District, Mustang has a potential of 2500 MW of wind electricity.
 853 households have solar home systems for lighting in 10 VDCs.